Finding signals in the noise: Thriving in a world of polycrisis

 Reflecting on 10 years of teaching the EDGE Seminar

-by Dan Vermeer This semester marks the 10-year anniversary of the EDGE Seminar course, one of the hallmarks of our Energy & Environment program here at Fuqua.
-After a decade of hosting conversations with some of industry’s most interesting speakers, I have learned a few things from both students and speakers about what makes for […]
+by Dan Vermeer, Associate Professor of the Practice and Executive Director, EDGE This semester marks the 10-year anniversary of the EDGE Seminar course, one of the hallmarks of our Energy & Environment program here at Fuqua.
+After a decade of hosting conversations with some of industry’s most interesting speakers, I have learned a few things […]

 Our stake in the future of the Arctic